 The club has a committee made up of

 Paul McGuire – Secretary.

 Graham Ivey – Records Officer.

 The club also has 4 coaches (More to follow)

-They are all Level 1 coaches and can help you when starting out in the brave new world or archery.
+They are all Level 1 coaches (Mark has just qualified as a Level 2)and can help you when starting out in the brave new world of archery.
 Other members of the club can also help with choosing and the setup of equipment.

 This beginner’s pack is designed to help you with information about the club administration how to access the club equipment facilities and also a reminder of the range safety procedures.